Can Foreigners Buy Property in Ecuador? 5 Checks

 But equal rights do not mean zero risk.
 Ecuador has no title insurance industry.
 The judiciary can be slow and inconsistent.
 And sellers - or their agents - may not disclose everything a buyer needs to know.

 We have been handling real estate closings in Cuenca for over 25 years.
 These are the five legal checks we run on every transaction, and the ones you should never skip.
+If the property will also support residency, coordinate the closing with the Ecuador investment visa requirements before you commit.

 1. Title Search at the Registro de la Propiedad